tyler-beach/github-findings-manager/QUICKSTART.md

 ```

 ### 4. Custom Properties Not Found
-If your organization doesn't use custom properties, the tool will still work but will show "Unknown" for Pod and EnvironmentType.
+If your organization doesn't use custom properties, the tool will still work but will show "Unknown" for pod and EnvironmentType.
 To fix this:

 1. Set up GitHub custom properties in your organization
-2. Add `EnvironmentType` and `Pod` properties to repositories
+2. Add `EnvironmentType` and `pod` properties to repositories
 3. Re-run the scan

 ## Next Steps